lsst-dm/heliolinc2/README.md

 To input new astronomical data into the heliolinc suite, you just need to create a single file: the input data file for `make_tracklets`.
 The format required is a csv file with a one-line header followed by one line for each detection, with columns containing at least the following quantities:

-* A string identifier for each detection.
+* A string identifier for each detection (max length 20 characters).
 * The time the detection was made (e.g. mid-exposure) in Modified Julian Days (MJD)
 * The right ascension (RA) of the detection, in decimal degrees.
 * The declination (Dec) of the detection, in decimal degrees.